When we pull harvest from the garden, week after week, we are taking from the garden ecosystem. We are taking from the soil.

 the basic “bones” of your garden

-Zoom out on Google maps: what are the massive, geologic-scale, pre-existing (and unalterable) conditions within which your garden exists? (river bottom, sand dune, beach, ancient riverbottom/sandstone, volcano, glacial deposit)
+Zoom out on Google maps: what are the massive, geologic-scale, pre-existing (and unalterable) conditions within which your garden exists? (examples: river bottom, sand dune, beach, ancient riverbottom/sandstone, volcanic or glacial deposit)

 Starting a New Garden – here’s what we did with “virgin soil” to jump-start the Community Garden at Holy Nativity the very first year.
 (Once your garden is established, you don’t have to do these things)